JEP draft: Post-mortem crash analysis with jcmd

 Motivation

-Serviceability is the ability of a system operator to monitor, observe, debug, and troubleshoot an application.
-Monitoring and observability tools allow the operator to connect to a live JVM and examine the application.
-This includes the code of the application, such as loaded classes and just-in-time compiled methods, as well as the progress of execution, such as the stacks of Java threads and native threads.
-JDK tools such as jstack and jmap produce thread dumps and heap dumps from a live JVM, while tools such as Java Mission Control let operators browse threads and memory visually.
-Depending on how a tool connects to the JVM, e.g., the JMX protocol, the operator may also be able to troubleshoot the application by, e.g., activating more verbose logging by the garbage collector.
+Serviceability is the ability to monitor, observe, debug, and troubleshoot an application.
+Monitoring and observability tools allow you to connect to a live JVM and examine the application.
+This includes the application’s code, such as loaded classes and just-in-time compiled methods, as well as its state, such as the Java heap and the stacks of Java threads and native threads.
+JDK tools such as jstack and jmap produce heap dumps and thread dumps from a live JVM, while tools such as JDK Mission Control enable you to browse memory usage and threads visually.
+If a tool connects to the JVM via the JMX protocol then you can also troubleshoot the application by, e.g., activating more verbose logging by specific subsystems.

-In extreme scenarios, the JVM terminates unexpectedly in a way that cannot be monitored by such tools.
+In extreme scenarios, the JVM may terminate unexpectedly in a way that cannot be monitored by such tools.
 This can occur because of buggy native code in the application or libraries, or due to bugs in the JVM itself.
-At termination, the JVM emits a crash report (hs_err_pidXXX.log) that contains information about the fault and the state of the application, such as the stack trace of the failing thread and a list of loaded libraries.
+At termination, the HotSpot JVM emits a crash report file (hs_err_pidXXX.log) that contains information about the fault and the state of the application, such as the stack trace of the failing thread and a list of loaded libraries.
 The operating system also saves the memory of the JVM process to a file known as a core dump.
-System operators use crash reports and core dumps post-mortem to gain a deepening understanding of what went wrong and to identify steps toward resolution.
+You can use crash reports and core dumps post-mortem to gain a deeper understanding of what went wrong and identify steps toward resolution.

-Unfortunately, the tools available for post-mortem analysis of a core dump are problematic:
+Unfortunately, the tools available for the post-mortem analysis of JVM core dumps are problematic:

-jcmd was introduced in JDK 7 as a lightweight tool for JVM diagnostics.
-It connects to a live JVM via the Attach API and can present Java-level information about the application.
-It offers over 50 commands for listing Java threads, detailing memory use, examining the state of the garbage collector, etc. However, jcmd is limited to attaching to live processes.
-Given its flexibility and popularity, it is appealing to enable the use of jcmd for post-mortem analysis on a core dump.
-This would give operators a symmetrical experience for live and post-mortem troubleshooting.
+jcmd, introduced in JDK 7, is a lightweight tool for JVM diagnostics.
+It can connect to a live JVM via the Attach API and present Java-level information about an application.
+It offers over 50 commands for listing Java threads, detailing memory use, examining the state of the garbage collector, and so forth.
+However, jcmd can attach only to live processes.
+Given its flexibility and popularity, it would be useful if jcmd could also be used for the post-mortem analysis of core dumps.
+This would give a consistent experience in both live and post-mortem troubleshooting.

 Description

-Post-mortem analysis with jcmd uses a "revival" technique for diagnosing a crashed process.
-By using data from the core dump to recreate the process's memory image at the time of the crash, and by executing code in the JVM binary, it is possible to make jcmd's diagnostic commands work as they do in a live JVM, with no changes to the commands or their implementations.
+We extend jcmd to support post-mortem analysis by using the data in a core dump to recreate the JVM’s memory image at the time of the crash, and by executing code in the JVM binary to interpret the data structures in that image.
+This revival technique enables jcmd’s diagnostic commands to work exactly as they do in a live JVM, with no changes to the commands or their implementations.

-For example, if a JVM crash resulted in the core dump core.1234, then running:
+For example, if a JVM crash results in the core dump core.1234, then running:

 $ jcmd core.1234 Thread.print